zejacobi/DeltaGreen/readme.md

 * Whenever you open this in a new terminal/powershell window, you'll have to activate the VENV again with `source venv/bin/activate`

+## Using (Web)
+* With venv activated, run `python server.py` in the top level folder
+    * Go to `localhost:8080` to see the landing page.
+There will be a link to character generation from there.

 ## Using (Command Line)
 * From the top level directory: `python Test.py`
     * The results will print to the console.

-## Using (Web)
-* With venv activated, run `python server.py` in the top level folder
-    * You can generate a character by navigating to `http://localhost:8080/api/v1/characters` in your favourite web browser
-    * For now, the character is just a JSON object

 ## Running The Tests
 From the top level directory: `python tests.py`